-For the three months ended September 30, 2023, the Company reported a loss of \$2,962 and a negative cash flow from operations of \$1,317.
-The Company had an accumulated deficit of \$154,512 and had cash and cash equivalents of \$216 as of September 30, 2023.
+For the six months ended December 31, 2023, the Company reported a loss of \$3,985 and a negative cash flow from operations of \$3,434.
+The Company had an accumulated deficit of \$155,537 and had cash and cash equivalents of \$658 as of December 31, 2023.
 The Company is in the clinical stage and has not generated any revenues to date.
-The Company does not have the prospect of achieving revenues until such time that its product candidates are commercialized, or partnered, which may not ever occur.
-On August 2, 2022, the Company entered into a stock purchase agreement under which the Company ultimately received approximately \$1,903 in net proceeds as of September 30, 2023, which is the current maximum available under the stock purchase agreement.
-In addition, on June 28, 2023, the Company announced that it had been awarded approximately \$2.0 million in grant funding to be received over a two year period for its REM-001 project.
-Subsequent to September 30, 2023, the Company raised net proceeds of \$968 from its at-the-market ("ATM") facility and announced that it is suspending the development of VAL-083.
+The Company does not have the prospect of achieving revenues until such time that its product candidate is commercialized, or partnered, which may not ever occur.
+On August 2, 2022, the Company entered into a stock purchase agreement under which the Company has issued 662 shares of common stock for \$2,008 in net proceeds as of December 31, 2023.
+In addition, on June 28, 2023, the Company announced that it had been awarded approximately \$2.0 million in grant funding to be received over a two-year period for its REM-001 project.
+During the six months ended December 31, 2023, the Company issued an additional 8,013 shares of common stock for net proceeds of \$2,579 from its at-the-market ("ATM") facility, and announced that it is suspending the development of VAL-083.
 Even with the proceeds from the grant funding, the stock purchase financing, and the ATM sales, the Company will require additional funding to maintain its clinical trials, research and development projects, and for general operations.
-These circumstances indicate substantial doubt exists about the Company's ability to continue as a going concern within one year from the date of filing of these consolidated interim financial statements.
+These circumstances indicate substantial doubt exists about the Company's ability to continue as a going concern within one year from the date of filing of these condensed consolidated interim financial statements.

 Consequently, management is pursuing various financing alternatives to fund the Company's operations so it can continue as a going concern.
-Management plans to continue to pursue opportunities to secure the necessary financing through the issue of new equity, debt, and/or entering into strategic partnership arrangements.
+Management plans to continue to pursue opportunities to secure the necessary financing through the issue of new equity, including its ATM facility, debt, and/or entering into strategic partnership arrangements.
 However, the Company's ability to raise additional capital could be affected by various risks and uncertainties including, but not limited to, global unrest.
-The Company may not be able to raise sufficient additional capital and may tailor its drug candidate development programs based on the amount of funding the Company is able to raise in the future.
+The Company may not be able to raise sufficient additional capital and may need to tailor its drug candidate development programs based on the amount of funding the Company is able to raise in the future.
 Nevertheless, there is no assurance that these initiatives will be successful.